robhowell/weather-forecast-demo-app/README.md

 ### Data validation

-- I have created a basic validation function to check the server response (src/networking/isServerJsonValid.js) but in a real-world application I would normally use a validation library such as Joi.
+- I have created a basic validation function to check the server response (src/networking/isServerJsonValid.js) but in a real-world application I would implement more thorough validation.

 ### CI pipeline